 2. Consider the pet’s best interest

-This phrase is used with kids, but can apply to pets as well.
+This phrase is used with kids, but can apply to the family pet in a divorce as well.
 Just like children, pets benefit from consistency.
 They have developed a routine in your house and will be affected if that routine is upended.
 Consider who plays with, walks, feeds, and maintains medical care for the pet.
 There are financial issues to consider as well: pet food and vet care.
 There are also social and emotional issues, especially for dogs: socialization with other animals, exercise, and play time.
 Some pets need a lot of time and energy from their owners, and this needs to be considered when going through a divorce.
 Make sure you look at the full picture of your pet’s well-being.

 3. Consider the children